semgrep/semgrep-docs/docs/contributing/philosophy.md

 1. **Single-file analysis**<br/>
 To stay fast and limit complexity, we draw a line at crossing file boundaries during analysis.
 We lose the ability to detect certain complex interprocedural issues, but that’s an explicit tradeoff we make.<br/><br/>
 Our goal is to catch what a senior engineer would catch in code review: Semgrep isn’t designed to find a crazy issue that’s 300 calls from start to finish and evaded the team for 20 years.
 Instead, it’s designed for enforcing best-practices and automating the code review tasks that an excellent senior engineer would be capable of.<br/><br/>
-As a corollary: if you design your codebase so that code in a file is safe today, it's still safe after an intern makes a change twenty function calls away in another file.
+As a corollary: if you design your codebase so that code in a file is safe today, it's still safe after a colleague makes a change twenty function calls away in another file.

 1. **Designed to run while code is being written**<br/>
 Semgrep is optimized for running in the IDE, git commit hooks, or CI—not for at the tail-end of a release process.